bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-03-11-newsletter.md

   they are recommended to review Alm's email and provide feedback on their preferred path forward.

+## Bitcoin Core PR Review Club

+The [Bitcoin Core PR Review Club][] is a weekly IRC meeting for newer contributors to the Bitcoin Core project to learn about the review process.
+An experienced Bitcoin Core contributor provides background information about a selected PR and then leads a discussion on IRC.

+The Review Club is an excellent way to learn about the Bitcoin protocol, the Bitcoin Core reference implementation, and the process of making changes to Bitcoin.
+Notes, questions and meeting logs are posted on the website for those who are unable to attend in real time, and as a permanent resource for those wishing to learn about the Bitcoin Core development process.

+In this section, we summarise a recent Review Club meeting.

+- **[Try to preserve outbound block-relay-only connections during restart][review club 17428]:**
+  This PR ([#17428][Bitcoin Core #17954]) by Hennadii Stepanov adds the concept of _anchor connections_ to Bitcoin Core, which the node will preferably try to reconnect to between restarts.
+These persistent connections could mitigate some classes of [eclipse attacks][topic eclipse attacks].

+    Discussion began by establishing some fundamental concepts of eclipse attacks ("Can someone give a quick explanation of what an eclipse attack is?" _answer: when a node is isolated from all honest peers_; "can someone describe how an adversary would eclipse a node?" _answer: fill up their address list with addresses the attacker owns, then force them to restart or wait for them to restart_; and "if a node is eclipsed, what sort of attacks can an adversary execute on the victim?" _answer: withholding blocks, censoring transactions, and de-anonymizing transaction sources_) before moving on to analyzing the changes in the PR ("how does this PR mitigate an eclipse attack?" _answer: by keeping a list of some of the nodes you were connected to (anchor connections) and then reconnecting to them on restart_; and "what are the conditions for a peer to become and anchor?" _answer: the peer must be a blocks-only peer_.)

+    Later in the meeting, there was discussion about the trade-offs and design decisions in the PR ("why are only blocks-only peers used as anchors?" _answer: to make network topology inference harder and preserve network privacy_; and "what happens if you choose an anchor who is able to remote-crash your node?"
+    _answer: the malicious peer would be able to repeatedly crash your node on restart_.)

+    Several attendees at the Review Club meeting left comments on the original PR, where discussion on design decisions continues.

 ## Releases and release candidates

 *New releases and release candidates for popular Bitcoin infrastructure